 “West Side Story is a musical about cultural differences, racism, forbidden love, revenge, and death.”

 Arthur Laurents – Screenwriter

 Inspired by Shakespeare’s Romeo and Juliet, West Side Story’s timeless plot is set on the “harsh streets of New York City’s Upper West Side in the 1950s”.

 Rival street gangs, the Puerto Rican Sharks and Caucasian Jets, battle in a turf-war to gain control of the neighborhood.
 Tensions rise when Tony, a former member of the Jets and best friend of the leader, Riff, falls in love with Maria, the sister of Bernardo, leader of the rival Sharks.

 The 1961 film version of West Side Story “won 11 Academy Awards, including best picture, best supporting actor and actress, best director, and best cinematographer”.
 The film also won a Grammy for best soundtrack.
 It’s undoubtedly one of the best musicals ever written.

 Charl Johan Lingenfelder – Musical Director and Conductor

 In 2018, West Side Story is once again “sweeping Capetonians off their feet”!
 How could it not with the fabulous Cape Town Philharmonic Orchestra performing in the pit and an outstanding cast of forty exceptional performers?

 Cast of Characters

 Lynelle Kenned plays the role of Maria, a hopeless romantic who falls in love with Tony and finds herself at the center of a violent conflict between the Jets and Sharks.
 Kenned won the Fleur du Cap Award for Best Actress in a Musical for her performance.
-Among her many talents Kenned is a soprano opera singer with a marvelous voice!
+Among her many talents Kenned is an opera singer with a marvelous soprano voice!